HeribertoVaquezCardona/ProjectMaize/meta/filters_flags.md

 **run_admixture.sh**
 -K: number of clusters.
--likes inputBeagleFile.gz: I goy this file with make_beagleunput.sh.
+-likes inputBeagleFile.gz (I got this file with make_beagleunput.sh).
 -P: number of threads.
 -o: prefix of output file names.
 -minMaf 0.05: because we have small reads (150) and a few popultaion.